ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 > Why `Floating a` and not `Num a`, for instance?
 Because `Num` is the most general typeclass of numbers (i.e including fractionals, integers, floats etc.), but transcendental numbers (i.e. having infinite decimal digits) such as `pi` and `exp 1` live in a "smaller" set, that is, require a more specialized definition.

-# Text characters, strings and lists
+# Text characters, tuples, strings and lists

 {% highlight haskell %}
 > :t 'a'